mono/website/docs/advanced/pinvoke/dllnotfoundexception.md

 Yay!
 Your application should now run properly.

-NOTE: As mentioned above you can also set the \$LD_LIBRARY_PATH environment variable to the path containing the library, but this is not as recomended because it can cause other problems and is more difficult to maintain.
+NOTE: As mentioned above you can also set the \$LD_LIBRARY_PATH environment variable to the path containing the library, but this is not as recommended because it can cause other problems and is more difficult to maintain.

 ### Native dependencies and P/Invoke